jasp-nerd/AI-Lesson-Helper/README.md

 ### From the Chrome Web Store (Future)
 Once published:
 1. Visit the Chrome Web Store
-2. Search for "VU Amsterdam AI Assistant for Teachers"
+2. Search for "VU Education Lab AI Assistant for Teachers"
 3. Click "Add to Chrome"
 4. Follow the prompts to complete installation